-By 2015, it was known that mRNA vaccines encoding a viral antigen could be used to induce an immune response.
-(Ex.
-1002, ¶¶ 36-47.)
-Such mRNA vaccines were known to have significant advantages over DNA vaccines, including better
+It was known well before 2015 that mRNA vaccines encoding a viral antigen could be used to induce an immune response.
+Such mRNA vaccines were known to have significant advantages over DNA vaccines, including better safety profiles and increased antigen production.
+(Id.; see e.g., Ex.
+1020 at 10.)